The joke goes that having a husband is like having another child. If yours is emotionally immature, this may be a daily reality for you.

 This lack of a good example left him to his own devices at a young age which is why you feel you are dealing with a child or teenager most of the time.
-Truth be told, this is about the same age he was left to fend for himself emotionally.
+This is about the same age he was left to fend for himself emotionally.

-If nothing else, this concept might help you feel empathy towards his struggle.
+If nothing else, this concept might help you feel empathy toward his struggle.
 And it is a struggle, believe that.
-If you feel exhausted dealing with his behavior, imagine being inside his head.
-You may not realize it, but he goes to battle over small problems every day.
+Imagine being inside his head if you think you are exhausted from his behavior.
+You may not realize it, but he goes to battle over minor problems every day.

 6. Take Care of Yourself

-Dealing with difficult relationships can be exhausting.
-It’s not very efficient to work around someone’s mental and emotional games every day.
+Dealing with complex relationships can be exhausting.
+Working around someone’s mental and emotional games daily is inefficient.
 Because of this, some parts of your marriage might take a lot of energy from you.

 Assuming you wish to stay with him, you will need a solid self-care routine to keep you going.
 Here are some ideas:

+Your body will hold tension unless you have ways to release it.
 Take hot baths, use a heating pad, and try breathing exercises.
-Look for other ways to keep your mindset flexible and your muscles relaxed.
-Your body will hold tension unless you have ways to release it.
+Look for other ways to keep your mindset flexible, and your muscles relaxed.

 Try exercising daily.
 At the very least, as often as possible.
 It’s been proven that exercising regularly can make a real difference in both your energy level and mood.
 Also, keep plenty of joyful and fulfilling activities on your calendar to look forward to.
 These will feed your soul.

-Keep in touch with loved ones, people you count on for support.
+Keep in touch with loved ones and people you count on for support.
 Avoid spilling the beans about your specific problems.
-But take full advantage of getting your social support.
+But take full advantage of getting your social help.

 Help Your Husband Become More Emotionally Mature